 Yoga therapy is of modern coinage and represents a first effort to integrate traditional yogic concepts and techniques with Western medical and psychological knowledge.
 Whereas traditional Yoga is primarily concerned with personal transcendence on the part of a “normal” or healthy individual, Yoga therapy aims at the holistic treatment of various kinds of psychological or somatic dysfunctions ranging from back problems to emotional distress.
 Both approaches, however, share an understanding of the human being as an integrated body-mind system, which can function optimally only when there is a state of dynamic balance.
 George Feuerstein, Ph.D.

-Life Care offers Yoga Therapy by Jean Tschampa and Marina Lisjonok in our Glen Ellyn office and Andrea Gargano in our Chicago office.
+Life Care Wellness therapists Jean Tschampa and Marina Lisjonok offer Yoga Therapy in our Glen Ellyn office.